backstage-plugins/backstage-plugin-dev/plugins/openapi-definition-sync-backend/README.md

 ## Screenshots

 Screenshot belows shows an API entity page when API documentation fetch fails.
-This indicates that the entity definition in the Backstage catalog is no longer valid and a refresh is needed.
+This indicates that the entity definition in the Backstage catalog is no longer up to date with the source and a refresh is needed.
+However, the previously captured definition is still available for use.

 ![API Entity page with error](images/api-with-fetch-error.png)